Cameroon Cooperation Programme

 • Income promotion: various training courses provide the target population with new skills and knowledge that enables them to sustainably improve and increase their family incomes.

 • Emergency aid and rehabilitation: Together with the PCC, the Baptist Church and a number of local NGOs, internally displaced persons are provided with food, daily necessities and medicines.
+Trauma healing and training opportunities are becoming increasingly important.
 They will also be involved in regular projects as far as possible.